White Oak vs Red Oak Tree: What’s the Difference? (with Pictures)

 Growth

 Though white oaks can be much larger than red oaks, red oaks are faster growers.
-On average, red oaks grow a bit more than two feet each year for the first 10 years of their lives.
+On average, red oaks grow more than 2 feet each year for the first 10 years of their lives.
 White oaks often grow at rates of less than a foot each year, though some can grow much faster.

 Conclusion

-White oaks and red oaks are two families of oak trees that have many similarities.
+White oaks and red oaks are two families of oak trees with many similarities.
 However, it’s the differences that make each special.
-White oaks tend to be much larger than reds though they grow slower.
-They have very rough bark and their wood has closed pores and is resistant to water.
-The wood of red oaks has a red tint and numerous open pores.
-Red oaks have smoother bark than whites.
-The leaves on a red oak are jagged and pointed while white oak leaves are smooth with rounded corners.
+White oaks are much larger than reds though they grow slower.
+They have very rough bark, and their wood has closed pores and is water-resistant.
+The wood of red oaks has a red tint, numerous open pores, and smoother bark than whites.
+The leaves on red oaks are jagged and pointed, while white oak leaves are smooth with rounded corners.

 Featured Image Credit: (L) Candace Freeland from Pixabay | (R) ssmiling from Pixabay